plumber-cd/argocd-autoscaler/DESIGN.md

 Manager finds shards (clusters), and exports findings in the `.status.shards` field.

-If the `.spec.replicas` is defined, the manager will ensure that actual shards are assigned to replicas as specified.
+If the `.spec.replicas` is defined, the manager will ensure that actual shards are assigned to replicas as desired.

 ### Secret Type Cluster